adepoot/stm32f1_template/README.md

 contains info for compiler and linker, does not necessarily need to be changed.

 `Makefile`
-contains different commands to build the project.
+contains different commands to build and flash the project.

 # Development